 All of the products in this test win AAA awards.
-The strongest from Trellix, ESET, Kaspersky, Microsoft and Sophos stopped all the threats and allowed all legitimate applications.
-Endpoint protection products from CrowdStrike, VIPRE, SentinelOne and Broadcom also achieved Total Accuracy Ratings in the high 90s, which is also outstanding.
+The strongest, from Kaspersky, Microsoft, ESET and Fortinet stopped all threats and allowed all legitimate applications.
+The products from Trellix, CrowdStrike, VIPRE and Broadcom Symantec received Total Accuracy ratings in the very high 90s, which is also outstanding.